 Four shRNA constructs targeting human EOGT were prepared in Lentivirus for transduction of HeLa cells.
 TA197 and TA198 shRNAs in pGIPZ were from the GIPZ Lentiviral Human shRNAmir library (Open Biosystems, ThermoScientific), and TA195 and TA196 shRNAs in pLKO.1 were from the TRC Lentiviral Human Genome shRNA library (RNAi Consortium).
 The EOGT sequences target the coding region (TA196 and TA198) or the 3'UTR (TA195 and TA197) as follows: TA195: AGAGTGTTCCAACTTGTTT; TA196: AGACCTATAGAAGATGCTA; TA197: GCATGAAAGTATTCCAGTCTT; TA198: GACAGATTTAAGGAGGACTTT.
 HEK293T cells on a 10 cm dish were transfected with 10 μg shRNA plasmid, 3 μg ENV plasmid (VSV-G), 5 μg pMDLg/pRRE (Packaging plasmid III Gen. Pack) and 2.5 μg REV plasmid combined in a calcium phosphate precipitate as described (Follenzi and Naldini, 2002).
 Plasmids were obtained from Ana Maria Cuervo, Albert Einstein College Medicine.
 After incubation at 37°C in 5% CO2 for 12–14 hr, DMEM medium (Life Technologies [11965–092]) containing 10% heat-inactivated fetal calf serum (FCS; Gemini [100-800]) was added.
 After 36 hr, medium containing Lentivirus was collected, centrifuged at 2000 rpm for 10 min, filtered through a 0.45 μm filter, and frozen at −80°C in 1 ml aliquots.
 For transduction, HeLa cells on a 60 mm dish were incubated with 1 ml virus diluted with 5 ml RPMI medium (GIBCO [11875–093]) containing 10% FCS, 8 μg/ml Polybrene (Sigma [10768–9]) and penicillin and streptomycin (GIBCO [15140–122]).
 After 2 hr at 37°C, medium was removed and fresh Lentivirus in Polybrene was added.
 After 2 hr at 37°C, the medium was replaced with fresh RPMI, 10% FCS with antibiotics, and incubation continued for 44 hr.
 To select stable cell populations, the transduced HeLa cells were trypsinized and replated in 1–2 μg/ml puromycin (Sigma [P8833]).
 Puromycin-resistant cell populations were expanded and stored frozen in medium containing 10% FCS and 10% dimethylsulfoxide (DMSO; Fisher Scientific [D128-500]) at −135°C. Three independent preparations of HeLa cells expressing the GAPDH shRNA, or each of the four EOGT-targeting shRNAs, were used in experiments.
 Lec1 CHO cells expressing siRNAs targeting hamster Eogt were previously described (Tashima and Stanley, 2014).
 Eogt transcript levels in Lec1 and HeLa cells were determined by qRT-PCR using the Super Script First Strand synthesis kit (Invitrogen [11904–018]) for reverse transcription and SYBR green (Thermo Scientific [AB-1453]) for real time PCR, following the manufacturer’s instructions.

 A Notch1 expression vector (pTracer-CMV/Notch1) was transfected alone or together with a vector expressing mouse Eogt (pSecTag2/Hygro/Eogt) into wild type or EOGT-null HEK293T cells.
+The detailed protocol is available in Bio-protocol (Sawaguchi et al., 2017).
 To identify transfected cells, a GFP-expression vector (pMX-GFP) was included at 1/8 the total DNA transfected.
 After 48 hr, 20 µl Protein A Dynabeads (Veritas [10002D]) pre-coated with 500 ng of DLL4-Fc (Invitrogen [10171 H02H]) or JAG1-Fc (Invitrogen [11648 H02H]) were added to the culture media, and incubated for 2 hr at 37°C. Transfected cells were rinsed 10 time with PBS, and fixed with 4% PFA in PBS for 20 min at RT.
 The number of beads bound per 50 GFP-positive cells was counted for quantification.

 HEK293T cells were fixed with 4% paraformaldehyde in PBS for 20 min and ice-cold methanol for 5 min.
 After washing with PBS, cells were blocked with 5% FBS in PBS for 30 min.
 Immunostaining was performed overnight at 4°C by incubation with anti-O-GlcNAc mAb CTD110.6 (1:1000) and anti-NOTCH1 ECD Ab 8G10 (1:200) diluted in 5% FBS/PBS.
 After washing with cold PBS, cells were incubated with Alexa Fluor 555-conjugated goat anti-Mouse IgM heavy chain antibody (2 µg/ml; Invitrogen [A21426]) and DyLight 488-conjugated goat anti-rabbit IgG antibody (3 µg/ml; Vector Labs [DI-1488]) diluted in 5% FBS/PBS for 2 hr at RT, washed with cold PBS.
 Cells were mounted on slides using DAPI-Fluoromount-G (Southern Biotech, [0100–20]) for observation with a FSX 100 fluorescent microscope (Olympus).